-If you cancel this contract after the cancellation period, you will not have your deposit returned and shall pay us a pro rata proportion of your tuition fees.
+If you cancel this contract after the cancellation period, you will not have your deposit returned and you may still be liable for any outstanding fees and charges.

 Central will refund deposits in full in the event that it cancels your programme of study before its scheduled start date, and is unable to find a replacement programme for which you are qualified and with which you are happy.